TAbdiukov/SCAPTURE/README.md

 ## Sidenote
 * Third Eye Symbol icon icon by Icons8

-	( although I have the Icons8 licence, best safe than sorry)
+	* Although I have their subscription, better safe than sorry

 ## See also
 *My other small Windows tools,*